rickwysocki/hugo-site/content/posts/test-post-2/index.md

 summary: So, I'm learning Hugo.
 description: A review of how I'm learning Hugo.
 tag: hugo
+featured_image: featured.png
+featured_alt: Here is some other alt text.
 ---

 So, I'm learning Hugo.